-Evidence of the date of despatch, e.g. a copy of the posting certificate, must be provided to the Executive in relation to an offer document, revised offer document or offeree board circular.
+Evidence of the date of despatch, e.g. a copy of the posting certificate or a confirmation confirming the despatch of the document electronically, must be provided to the Executive in relation to an offer document, revised offer document or offeree board circular.